-- It also distributes information on mutual funds as investments and also conducts research, workshops on different funds.
-They also conduct the nationwide investor awareness program.
+- It also distributes information on mutual funds as investments and also conducts research, and workshops on different funds.
+They also conduct a nationwide investor awareness program.

 - It also takes disciplinary action in the case of a violation of the code of conduct.

 - They safeguard the interests of investors.
 AMFI has introduced a facility through which investors can put forth grievances or register complaints against fund managers or any fund houses.

 - They also safeguard the interests of AMCs.